enkidevs/curriculum/security/securing-unix-the-osi-model/session-layer/identifying-the-session-layer.md

 - Opening, closing, and managing connections between applications
 - Maintaining and ensuring a stable connection between two hosts over the Internet
-- Providing a user interface
 - Routing and transmission over the physical topography of the Internet
-- Providing computational power via electronic circuits
-- Packaging data packets into data streams and vice versa for transport
+- Packaging data packets into data streams and vice versa
-- Transmitting data between network nodes